pinkbunny1/addressApp/README.md

-            "module": "es6",            // specify module code generation "jsx": "react",             // use typescript to transpile jsx to js "target": "es5",            // specify ECMAScript target version "allowJs": true             // allow a partial TypeScript and JavaScript codebase
+            "module": "es6",            // specify module code generation "jsx": "react",             // use typescript to transpile jsx to js "target": "es5",            // specify ECMAScript target version "allowJs": true,             // allow a partial TypeScript and JavaScript codebase "moduleResolution": "node"   // fixes csstype bug

             },
             "include": [
-                "./src/"                // where ts files that needs to be compiled to js reside ]
+                "./src/**/*"                // where ts files that needs to be compiled to js reside ]
     }
     ```